In Exercises 5–12, determine whether the given procedure results ... | Channels for Pearson+

 5% Guideline

-The 5% guideline is a rule of thumb used to determine if a distribution can be treated as binomial when the sample size is large.
-It states that if the probability of success is less than 5% and the sample size is large, the trials can be considered independent, allowing for a binomial approximation.
-This is particularly useful in simplifying calculations for large datasets.
+The 5% guideline is a rule of thumb used to determine whether a sample can be treated as binomial when sampling without replacement.
+If the sample size is less than 5% of the population, the trials can be considered independent, allowing the binomial distribution to be applied even when sampling from a finite population.

 Requirements for Binomial Distribution

-For a distribution to be classified as binomial, it must meet specific criteria: a fixed number of trials, only two possible outcomes per trial, independence of trials, and a constant probability of success.
-If any of these conditions are not met, the distribution may not be binomial.
-In the given survey, the presence of three response options (yes, no, not sure) violates the binary outcome requirement.
+For a distribution to be classified as binomial, it must meet specific criteria: a fixed number of trials, two possible outcomes for each trial, a constant probability of success, and independence of trials.
+If any of these conditions are not met, the distribution may not be binomial, and identifying the unmet requirement is crucial for proper analysis.

 Recommended video: